Boss of UK's Sky News reprimanded over email hacking

 The story involved was the bizarre case of the so-called "canoe man" who faked his own death after paddling out to sea.
 Sky News said the information it found was given to police and helped to secure the conviction of the man's wife over an insurance fraud.

-Ofcom is already looking closely at parent company BSkyB as to whether its owners and directors are fit to own a broadcast license in line of the problems at the newspaper division.
+Ofcom is already looking closely at parent company BSkyB as to whether its owners and directors are fit to own a broadcast licence in line of the problems at the newspaper division.

-"Our journalistic endeavors, our journalistic activities, our management structures are very separate," he said.
+"Our journalistic endeavours, our journalistic activities, our management structures are very separate," he said.

 Financial and media analysts have said that although the timing of the admission was unfortunate for BSkyB, they did not see the issue as causing any long-term damage to the company.